 Hopefully these 5 ways to secure your WordPress Blog will help you avoid downtime.
 It might help you maintain a safer installation of the worlds best Blogging software.

 Looking back at the year that was on my website and the website traffic for 2011.
-This was the year Google Panda visited my site, Twitter and Facebook had an impact on search and website traffic, and an overall increase of 21% on traffic from 2010.
+This was the year Google Panda visited my site, Twitter and Facebook had an impact on search and website traffic, and an overall increase of 21% on website traffic from 2010.

 2011 looks like hitting 690,000 unique visitors and 1.8 Million Page Views.